Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Abstract

 \section{Abstract}

 We study the organization of channel-level importance in transformer feed-forward networks (FFNs).
-Using a Fisher-style loss proxy (LP) based on activation-gradient second moments, we show that loss sensitivity is concentrated in a small set of channels within each layer.
+Using a Fisher-style loss proxy (LP) based on activation--gradient second moments, we show that loss sensitivity is concentrated in a small set of channels within each layer.
 In Llama-3.1-8B, the top \SupernodeRhoPct\% of channels per layer accounts for a median of \TopRhoMassMedianPct\% of LP mass (range: \TopRhoMassMinPct--\TopRhoMassMaxPct\%).
 We call these loss-critical channels \textbf{supernodes}.
 Although FFN layers also contain strong activation outliers, LP-defined supernodes overlap only weakly with activation-defined outliers and are not explained by activation power or weight norms alone.
-Around this core, we find a weaker but consistent halo structure: some non-supernode channels share the supernodes' write support and show stronger redundancy with the protected core.
+Around this core, we find a weaker but consistent halo structure: same-layer channels with overlapping write support show stronger redundancy with the protected core, and next-layer channels that read from supernode-supported coordinates respond more strongly to support ablation.
 We use one-shot structured FFN pruning as a diagnostic test of this organization.
-At 50\% FFN sparsity, baselines that prune many supernodes degrade sharply, whereas our \SCAR{} variants explicitly protect the supernode core; the strongest variant, \SCAR{}-Prot, reaches perplexity \PPLSCARProt{} compared with \PPLWandaChan{} for Wanda-channel.
+At 50\% FFN sparsity, baselines that prune many supernodes degrade sharply, whereas \SCAR{} variants explicitly protect the supernode core; \SCAR{}-Prot reaches perplexity \PPLSCARProt{}, and a separate \SCAR{}-HaloProtect run reaches \PPLSCARHaloProtect{}, compared with \PPLWandaChan{} for Wanda-channel.
 The LP-concentration pattern appears across Mistral-7B, Llama-2-7B, and Qwen2-7B, remains visible in targeted Llama-3.1-70B experiments, and increases during OLMo-2-7B pretraining.
-These results suggest that LLM FFNs develop a small learned core of loss-critical channels, and that preserving this core is important for reliable structured pruning.
+At higher sparsity, hard read-halo protection further reduces collapse when \SCAR{}-LP begins to fail.
+These results suggest that LLM FFNs develop a small learned core of loss-critical channels, and that preserving this core and its supporting halo is important for reliable structured pruning.